AyhanAllahverdiyev/AirBnb-Dashboard--ELK-stack/README.md

 ## Setup

 1. Clone this repository to your local machine.
 2. Set up Elasticsearch, Logstash, and Kibana as per your environment.
-[Provide relevant links or instructions if necessary]
-3. Import the Airbnb sample dataset into Elasticsearch using Logstash configurations [Include necessary steps].
+3. Import the Airbnb sample dataset into Elasticsearch using Logstash configurations
-4. Import the Kibana dashboard configuration to visualize the data [Include necessary steps].
+4. Import the Kibana dashboard configuration to visualize the data
-5. Build and run the Flutter app on your desired platform [Include necessary steps].
+5. Build and run the Flutter app on your desired platform

 ## Usage

-- Access the Kibana dashboard through your web browser [Include URL].
+- Access the Kibana dashboard through your web browser
 - Explore various visualizations and apply filters to interact with the data.
 - Use the Flutter app to input queries and retrieve data from Elasticsearch.
 - Paging support in the Flutter app ensures smooth navigation through query results.